Our Executive Team

 Ron Hartman brings diverse and impressive credentials to the Veolia Transportation senior management team.
 He began his career with the American Public Transit Association, working in policy, legislation and technical support.
 He was General Manager of Maryland’s Mass Transit Administration (MTA) for over a decade, charged with more than 2,800 employees and 1,000 vehicles of all transit modes.
 He went on to serve as Vice President for Planning and Development at Amtrak for 3 years.
 In 1998, he was named Executive Vice President of Yellow Transportation in Baltimore with key responsibilities in operations and business development.
 Veolia Transport purchased Yellow Transportation in 2001, and it represented the company’s first acquisition in North America.

-Named Executive Vice President of the Rail Division in 2008, Ron oversees Veolia’s $325 million North American rail portfolio.
+Named CEO of the Rail Division in 2008, Ron oversees Veolia’s $325 million North American rail portfolio.
 He is our most senior rail executive and manages all aspects of operations, including a comprehensive business development program for identifying and pursuing new contracts and public-private partnership (PPP) opportunities.
 He also spent 18 months in France helping Veolia penetrate new markets such as airport ground shuttle services and health care-related transportation.
 Ron holds a Masters Degree in Urban and Regional Planning from George Washington University.

 Ken Westbrook is responsible for the Transit Division's bus, paratransit, brokerage and BRT contracts with cities and transit authorities.
-This includes all of Veolia's 120 transit locations and contracts, including leading cities such as Las Vegas, Phoenix, Denver, Seattle, Baltimore, Dallas, Los Angeles, San Francisco and others.
+This includes all of Veolia's 120 transit locations and contracts, including leading cities such as Phoenix, Denver, Seattle, Baltimore, Los Angeles, San Francisco and others.
 He is responsible for over 17,000 employees organized into seven regions.

 He leads the teams responsible to continue to enhance the Transit Division’s operational and financial performance including safety, maintenance, customer service, technology, budgets, planning, and staff development.
 He is responsible for the company’s compliance with contract terms, as well as contract renewals and business growth.